andrewbihl/andrewbihl.github.io/content/blog/0002/index.md

  In this circumstance, you provide no background information, no evidence, no justification of the statements or their value—you simply state the main thread of idea so that you wish to portray.
 You simply provide a list of points.

-### Point limitation (L): acknowledging challenges
+### Point limitation: acknowledging challenges

 This is similar to point.
 It’s like explaining an earlier point (which would still be categorized as a point) except that it refines or restricts the idea.
 It admits failures, exceptions, limitations, and counterpoints.
 It can also describe unanswered questions and areas of ongoing inquiry.
 Limitations provide clarity on the bounds of an idea.

 In technical writing, I like to use this category for descriptions of drawbacks of a given approach or technology.

-### Evidence (E): convincing the reader of the truth of a point
+### Point evidence: convincing the reader of the truth of a point

-This is a statement, often in the form of an example, which serves the purpose of convincing the reader that earlier or soon-to-be-revealed ideas are true and accurate.
+Evidence is a statement, often in the form of an example, which serves the purpose of convincing the reader that earlier or soon-to-be-revealed ideas are correct.

-### Value (V): telling the reader why the point is important or relevant
+### Value: telling the reader why the point is important or relevant

-This is a statement, often in the form of an example, which serves the function of convincing the reader that the point is relevant and valuable information.
+This is a statement, often in the form of an example, which serves the function of convincing the reader that the point is relevant and useful information.
 This may be historical context or instances where the point was used by others.
 Often it is directly telling the user how to apply the information.

-### Background (B): necessary prior knowledge
+### Background: necessary prior knowledge

 This is necessary prior knowledge which is provided so that other statements will make sense but which is not part of the above categories.
 In many books, this may take the form of a reminder of content found earlier in the book, which in its own chapter would be considered points.
 Later on, however, the author will assume the reader accepts his ideas in order to permit him to build on top of them.

 I find that it is helpful to use this category for definitions even if the term has just been introduced for the first time.
 While it may not be knowledge that the author expects the reader to already have, it is not up for debate or requiring justification.
 That is, the definition is not a point—if the author could be sure the reader already had this information, it could be excluded from the writing.

+## Applying the system

+By following this system, I believe it is substantially easier to progress through techincal reading, especially dense material.
+You should find it gets easier over time to see how the statement serves the author's overall purpose and quickly annotate it.

+Finally, some details on how to implement this in your own reading:
+- You can annotate by highlighting, or by writing a letter near the statements in the margins–whatever works for you.
+- A sentence can have more than one statement.
+- Not all statements should be highlighted.
+Highlight those that are important to you, and if a block of statements with the same purpose are together just highlight a summarizing point or the first one.
+- Adjust the details of how you categorize as needed.
+- Pay close attention to those statements that you're not sure *how* to categorize.
+You may learn by figuring it out.
+- Let me know if you get use out of this, I'd love to hear about it.

 ----